microsoft/genaiscript/README.md

 })

 // the context
-def("TEXT", env.context)
-def("RES", env.files)
+def("FILES", env.files)

 // the task
-$`You are reviewing and updating TEXT to fix grammatical errors, fix spelling errors and make it technical.
+$`You are reviewing and updating FILES to fix grammatical errors, fix spelling errors and make it technical.`
-Use information from RES.`
 ```

 GPTools comes with builtin tools and allows you to fork and customize the AI prompts to your project specific needs.